dmbarbour/glas/docs/GlasApps.md

 * CRDTs - replicate to every node, interact with locally, and synchronize replicas when nodes interact.

 In general we should consider *permanent* network disruptions, e.g. destruction of a node.
 In this context, ownership by a single node can be a problem.
 For critical Refs, such as shared or runtime vars, we might favor use consensus algorithms instead of ownership by a single Ref.
 But requiring consensus for every update is expensive.
 We might favor indirection, such that a non-critical intermediate Ref can be updated efficiently by a node, or detached and replaced (with consensus) after a timeout.

-### Static Allocations

-The heap API is more dynamic than I'd prefer.
-This can be mitigated to some degree via static 'var' name, scope, and type annotations.
-With enough detail, perhaps we can support unboxed representations and layout.
-For a shared heap, a runtime could also write type information to support schema consistency between apps.

-However, my vision for glas suggests more robust static allocation and layout.
-This might be feasible if we instead integrate state in terms of declaring and binding external objects with compile time algebraic effects.
-These objects could be logically provided on the call stack instead of through a heap.
-TBD: This is an opportunity I cannot detail without further developing the program model.

 ## HTTP Interface